HomeAirportsLIN

 Milan Linate Airport (LIN)

-Milan Linate Airport serves Milan and Italy.
+Milan Linate Airport serves Milan and the surrounding region.
 Secondary airport for Milan.
-Located 7 km (4.3 miles) east of Milan, it handles domestic and international flights with 1 terminal.
-Domestic and European routes
+Located 7 km (4.3 miles) east of Milan, it handles domestic and international flights with 1 terminal. easyJet, Ryanair, Wizz Air, Volotea

 Local currency